 The State of Wisconsin established a Board of Vocational and Adult Education in 1911, six years before the use of federal funds for the promotion of vocational, technical, and adult education.

 As a result of this law, the cities of Beloit and Janesville took the steps necessary to establish vocational schools in their communities.
-These two schools have developed to form the nucleus of the present technical college system district which includes Blackhawk Technical College.
+These two early schools formed the present technical college system district which now consists of Blackhawk Technical College.

-Blackhawk Technical Institute, so named following this reorganizational process, became a reality.
-In August, 1987, along with the other 15 state technical institutes, Blackhawk Technical Institute became Blackhawk Technical College.
+The reorganization in 1968 gave way for the creation of Blackhawk Technical Institute.
+In August 1987, along with the other 15 state technical institutes, Blackhawk Technical Institute became Blackhawk Technical College.